ralphje/imagemounter/README.md

     apt-get install python-setuptools xmount ewf-tools afflib-tools sleuthkit lvm2 mdadm cryptsetup pip install imagemounter

+You can install _vmware-mount_ by installing VMware Workstation on your system.

 ### Python packages
 This package does not require other packages, though _termcolor_ is recommended and _pytsk3_ is needed if you wish to